 About the Roots & Shoots Australia Resource Box for Schools

-What is the Roots & Shoots Australia Resource Box for Schools progrram?
+What is the Roots & Shoots Australia Resource Box for Schools program?

 It aims to educate students, and the community, via interactive and action-based programs about wildlife, the natural environment and challenges facing the planet.

-This Roots & Shoots Australia project provides a FREE box of resources for primary schools.
+This Roots & Shoots Australia project provides FREE boxes of resources for primary schools.

-In 2020, Roots & Shoots Australia produced and disseminated almost 4,000 boxes to schools across Australia free of charge – to educate and inspire the next generation as custodians of our planet.
-You can view and buy the books contained in the 2020 Roots & Shoots Resource Box in the JGIA online shop.
+In 2021, Roots & Shoots Australia produced and disseminated almost 4,000 boxes to schools across Australia free of charge – to educate and inspire the next generation as custodians of our planet.

 What are the key objectives?